 The Milgauss can withstand a magnetic field of 50 to 100 gauss because of its movement shielding composed of ferromagnetic alloys.

 The iconic orange lightning-bolt shaped second hand indicates the watch’s resistance to electromagnetic fields.
 Its dial also has a beautiful shade of blue.

 The Sky-Dweller is the next evolutionary step of the GMT-Master II.

-It sports a second time-zone display on the inset dial ring.
+It sports a second time-zone display on the blue inset dial ring.

-The Ring Command bezel allows the wearer to select and adjust the date, local time, or reference time, then perform adjustments using the winding crown.
+The Ring Command bezel allows the wearer to select and adjust the date, local hour, or reference time, then perform adjustments using the winding crown.

-The Cellini collection—inspired by the Italian Renaissance artist Benvenuto Cellini—is available in four models: Moonphase, Dual Time, Time, and Date.
+The Cellini collection—inspired by the Italian Renaissance artist Benvenuto Cellini—is available in four Rolex models and : Moonphase, Dual Time, Time, and Date.

 Moonphase includes an inset inner disc with a lunar calendar and an actual slice of meteorite representing the full moon.

 It also displays the date around the circumference of the black dial using an additional hand with a crescent-moon shaped tip.